lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

     Create an empty set to track visited nodes.

-2.  **Enter top level of while loop** --
+2.  **Enter top level while loop** --

     While the unvisited priority queue is non-empty, pop and unpack the vertex with the smallest distance and set it to the current node.
     Check that the current node has not already been visited and add to the visited set.
-Append the node to the front of the existing path.
+Append the current node to the front of the existing path.
 If the current node matches the desired end target node, we can return the path and cost.

 3.  **Enter inner for loop** --